October 2024 Budget: What Does it Mean for the UK Residential Property Market?

 Tom Bill, Knight Frank

-6 minutes to read
+7 minutes to read

 The Labour government waited four months between the general election and the Budget to ensure its plans would not provoke a negative reaction on financial markets.

-Although there was no “mini-Budget” moment on Wednesday, gilt yields rose as markets digested the inflationary impact of some of Chancellor Rachel Reeves’ spending plans.
+Although there was no “mini-Budget” moment on Wednesday, gilt yields rose as markets digested the inflationary impact of some of Chancellor Rachel Reeves’ spending and borrowing plans.
 It will mean added upwards pressure on mortgage rates.

 There were further jitters on Thursday as bond yields and swap rates rose and Sterling showed signs of weakness against the US dollar.
+Yields climbed after markets opened on Friday before falling back by lunchtime, helped by some weak US jobs data.

 The government will no doubt continue watching the reaction of financial markets closely.